Product Data Sheet

 AIR-SHIELD LSR (liquid synthetic rubber) is an asphalt-free, single-component, synthetic rubber based liquid air/vapor and liquid moisture barrier.
 AIR-SHIELD LSR cures to form a tough, seamless, elastomeric membrane, which exhibits excellent resistance to air and moisture transmission.

 AIR-SHIELD LSR has been specifically formulated to act as an air/vapor and liquid moisture barrier within the building envelope.
 It may be applied to most common surfaces and integrated into various wall systems.
 AIR-SHIELD LSR is suitable for both new construction and restoration.
 Primary applications include cavity wall and masonry wall construction.
 AIR-SHIELD LSR works equally well as an air barrier on precast concrete, cast-in-place concrete, masonry (concrete block), interior and exterior gypsum board, Styrofoam, primed steel, aluminum mill finish, anodized aluminum, primed galvanized metal, drywall, and plywood.

-- Non-asphaltic – designed to meet stringent fire wall codes and requirements.
+- Non-asphaltic – designed to meet stringent fire code requirements.

 - Low permeability – prevents the transmission of air and inhibits moisture and vapor from passing through porous building materials.